nmalysheva/adaptiveSpreadX/README.md

 ## Features

 - **Adaptive Contact Networks**: Simulate spreading dynamics on networks that adapt and evolve.
 - **SSATAN-X Algorithm**: Utilizes the cutting-edge SSATAN-X algorithm for accurate simulations.
-More detailed description of the algorithm can be found [here](		https://doi.org/10.1051/mmnp/2022035)
+A more detailed description of the algorithm can be found [here](		https://doi.org/10.1051/mmnp/2022035)
 - **Versatile Modeling**: Suitable for a wide range of applications including epidemiology, information dissemination, and more.

 ## Installation